asrorqayumov/validation-library-ts/README.md

 mustBeNumber: false; // boolean , not required
 })

-// returns {
+// returns
-isSuccessful: false,
+{isSuccessful: false,
-message: "Password length must be shorter than 3 symbols", } that kind of object , if there is a error otherwise validation returns { isSuccessful: true, message: "Validation ended successfully" }; that object.
+message: "Password length must be shorter than 3 symbols",}
+that kind of object , if there is a error otherwise validation returns { isSuccessful: true, message: "Validation ended successfully" }; that object

 // validate string